Mission Aigle: Strength

 Participating in the mission are forces from France, Belgium and the Netherlands.
 From 21 March 2023, Luxembourg also joined the Aigle mission.
 In December 2024, Spain joined the mission with a Marine Infantry company.

 Multinational Battlegroup

-The NATO Forward Land Forces Battle Group "Sevastopol" consists of more than 1,500 soldiers, of which 300 Belgian, 30 Luxembourgish and 200 Spanish soldiers and is commanded by Colonel Thierry Denechaud.
+The NATO Forward Land Forces Battle Group "Sevastopol" consists of more than 1,500 soldiers, of which 300 Belgian, 6 Luxembourgish and 200 Spanish soldiers and is commanded by Colonel Assed Mohamed Aguid.
 The French troops are headquartered at Camp Général Berthelot, formerly "Cherry Hill", named in honor of General Henri Mathias Berthelot.
-As of February 2025, the battlegroup is equipped with the following:
+As of November 2025, the battlegroup is equipped with the following: